kofigumbs/kofi.sexy/blog/elm-beam.md

 I'm satisfied with the results of the exploration, and I'm ready to continue with other projects.
 Hopefully you've found value in some these ideas.
 If so, [I'd love to hear from you](mailto:hello@kofi.sexy).
+And to those interested in continuing the exploration: join us in the _#elm-beam_ channel on the [Elm Slack](https://elmlang.herokuapp.com/).

 Finally, I want to express the sincerest admiration for all the projects I referenced: Elm and Erlang in particular.
 Languages are large projects, and I tend to take them for granted.